quanterall/HaskellMaterials/basics/01-values-and-functions.md

 >
 > Find the sum of all the multiples of 3 or 5 below 1000.

-Let's first look at the example:
+Let's first look at the given example numbers in action:

 ```haskell
 import Data.Function ((&))